 This means more clicks, more conversions, and a better value for you.
 You can even set a specific performance goal, like CPA or CPS, and we will design the campaign to deliver it.

 What about tracking cookies?
 RTB House has always been a privacy-first company, and has been actively involved in the creation of better alternatives to tracking cookies.
-We were the first DSP to actively use Google’s Privacy Sandbox, and we are a leading company that supports legitimate advertising use cases while respecting user privacy.
+We were the first DSP to Google’s Privacy Sandbox, and we are a leading company that supports legitimate advertising use cases while respecting user privacy.
 You can learn more in the Cookieless World section, where we explain the latest cookieless updates.

 Proof that Deep Learning-powered retargeting really works